My Approach to Helping

 Important Factors for Choosing a Therapist

 When you're looking for a therapist to work with, think about what you're hoping to find.
 Are you looking for someone to listen and be supportive - to hold space for you to explore your thoughts?
 To validate your concerns and experiences?
 Someone to ask a lot of questions and guide you through the session?
-Someone to point out specific patterns and behaviors, and hold you accountable to following through on making changes in your life?
-Is there something specific that you want to work on, which might be better addressed by a therapist with specific experience?
+Or someone to point out specific patterns and behaviors, and hold you accountable to following through on making changes in your life?
 Many therapists offer free initial phone consultations, which is a good opportunity for you as the client to ask questions of the therapist, and make sure that this is someone you can see yourself feeling comfortable working with.
-I encourage clients to take advantage of free consultations, and to continue engaging in open communication throughout therapy about what is helpful.
+I encourage clients to take advantage of free consultations, and to continue engaging in open communication throughout therapy about what is helpful in treatment, as well as what clients may want to change about sessions.